 If your dog is your best friend as you claim, then you must foster this relationship and grow your bond.
 Dog walking presents the perfect opportunity for this.
 Invest time into being with your dog; it will strengthen your bond.
 Make these strolls interactive; avoid getting distracted by your phone while you walk and study your dog’s body language.

 - Great Dog-Training Opportunity

-Think of every walk as a training opportunity to build trust and interaction between you two.
-When you walk your dog, seize that opportunity to teach him things like sitting before crossing the road, slowing down or speeding up.
-Gauge your dog’s energy level and ensure he doesn’t need extra exercise before calling it a day.
+Think of every walk as a training opportunity to build trust and interaction between the two of you.
+When you walk your dog, seize that opportunity to teach him things like sitting before crossing the street and heeling when he is walking ahead of you.
+Gauge your dog’s energy level and ensure he does not need extra exercise before calling it a day.

 - Mental Stimulation

 Do not be tempted to settle for a walk in the yard!
 Getting your dog out and walking him in your neighborhood or other neighborhoods provides him with mental stimulation.
 New smells, new sights, and new things to explore will provide the mental stimulation necessary for the mental development of your pooch.

 - Opportunity To Meet More People